Tensaisenshi/DnD-5th-Edition-Pt-Br/README.md

 ## English

 This module adds the language *Português (Brasil)* as an option to be selected in the FoundryVTT settings.
-Selecting this option will translate various aspects of the program interface related to the [DND5E](https://gitlab.com/foundrynet/dnd5e "Foundry VTT 5th Edition") system, like character sheets, rolls, spell compendiums, among others.
+Selecting this option will translate various aspects of the program interface related to the [DND5E](https://gitlab.com/foundrynet/dnd5e "Foundry VTT 5th Edition") system, like character sheets, rolls, spell compendiums (with the [Babele](https://gitlab.com/riccisi/foundryvtt-babele "Babele") module), among others.

 Obs.
 This module translates only aspects related to the D&D 5E system.
 This module doesn't translate other parts of the FoundryVTT software, like the main interface.
 For that, take a look at the [FoundryVTT Brazilian (Portuguese)](https://gitlab.com/elvis-pereira/foundryvtt-brazilian-portuguese/) module.